robertwayne/dpymenus/README.md

 *As it is a dictionary, you can set more than strings.
 For instance, transferring objects across functions by setting the value to an object.
-Ideally, the menu object should contain all your state until it is ready to be processed.
+Ideally, the menu object should contain all your data until it is ready to be processed.
 This also simplifies your code by limiting the amount of parameters functions need to accept when handling multiple objects related to a single menu.*